cagix/pandoc-thesis/README.md

 # Pandoc Thesis Template

-A Template for Thesis Documents written in Markdown.
+A template for thesis documents written in Markdown.

 ## Installation